JunMa11/MICCAI-Reproducibility-Checklist/README.md

 ## How to ensure reproducibility when the data cannot be shared?

 - Try to find a related public dataset to evaluate your method, e.g., [The Cancer Imaging Archive](https://www.cancerimagingarchive.net/), [grand-challenge](https://grand-challenge.org/challenges/).
+If none of the public datasets can be used to evaluate your method, please explicitly claim it.

-- Create a docker container to pack the proposed method.
-Many MICCAI challenge have used the docker as the submission, e.g., [ADAM](http://adam.isi.uu.nl/methods/submit/), [M&Ms](https://www.ub.edu/mnms/)
+- Create a docker container to pack and share the proposed method.
+Many MICCAI challenges have used the docker as the submission, e.g., [ADAM](http://adam.isi.uu.nl/methods/submit/), [M&Ms](https://www.ub.edu/mnms/)